-- A. Aside from the regular program furloughs for youth committed to the facility, special circumstances may arise occasionally, i.e. special medical needs of the youth, pandemic, or the death of an immediate family member, where granting an emergency furlough would be beneficial and in the best interest of the youth and the facility. - B. In some instances, a court order may be required, ordering the furlough.
+- A. Special circumstances may arise occasionally, i.e. special medical needs of the youth, pandemic, or the death of an immediate family member, where granting an emergency furlough would be beneficial and in the best interest of the youth and the facility. - B. In some instances, a court order ordering the furlough may be required.
 In other instances, an administrative decision can be made to allow such a furlough based on an authorization that has been placed in the court order.
 In each of these situations, a furlough agreement shall be put in writing, including the specific conditions of the furlough, i.e., departure time, return time, limitations, etc., explained to the youth and parent, legal guardian family member, supportive adult and agreed to prior to the release of the youth. - C. Special needs furloughs must be authorized by the Deputy Chief or the authorized designee, unless the furlough is ordered by the Court.